 Americans with Disabilities Act of 1990, as amended (known as ADA) - ADA prohibits discrimination on the basis of disability in several areas, including State and local government, to give people with disabilities and equal opportunity to benefit from all programs, services, and activities.
 ADA provided a national mandate for the elimination of discrimination against individuals with disabilities and setting enforceable standards.

 MN Statutes 16E.03, Subdivision 9, effective 7/1/2009 or when standards become effective (which turned out to be 9/1/2010) requires all state agencies to adhere to standards for accessibility developed by the State Chief Information Officer.
 Those standards were to incorporate both Section 508 of the Rehabilitation Act and Web Content Accessibility Guidelines (WCAG) 2.0 or to have an exception to the requirements granted by the State CIO.

 MN Statutes 363A.42 effective 1/1/2013 provides additional penalties to agencies for inaccessible records or other documents modified or produced after 1/1/2013, regardless of physical form or method of storage.
 The term records is defined as any publicly available recorded information.
 Penalties are $500 per violation plus reasonable attorney fees and costs.

 MN Statues 363.43 effective 1/1/2013 - requires any continuing education or professional development course, offering, material or activity administered by the state must be made available in an accessible format to individuals with disabilities.
 Penalties are $500 per violation, plus reasonable attorney fees and costs.

-State of Minnesota Accessibility Standard - Requires all State information systems, tools and information content to comply with WCAG 2.0 Level AA compliance and to comply with selected provisions of Section 508 or to apply for a written exception.
+State of Minnesota Accessibility Standard (PDF) - Requires all State information systems, tools and information content to comply with WCAG 2.0 Level AA compliance and to comply with selected provisions of Section 508 or to apply for a written exception.